Why, hello there gorgeous!

 A pragmatist at heart, he believes in building businesses upon steady foundations, and above all he values quality products, quality processes, and quality people.

-Nikki graduated from Ateneo de Manila University, Philippines, with a degree in Film but found a home in Finance after watching the first installment of “Wall Street.”
+Nikki graduated from Ateneo de Manila University, Philippines, with a degree in Film but found a home in Finance after watching the first instalment of “Wall Street.”
 She’s a licensed Financial Advisor, Securities and Forex Trader, and writer.

 After working for the Department of the Interior and Local Government as a Communications Manager, she moved to Manulife Financial as a licensed insurance broker.
 During her stay with Manulife, she built her own forex trading business and worked part time as an international securities trader.